Skip to main content

 How is a Sandbox configured?

 A Sandbox is configured in a sandbox.toml file inside the root of your App Config directory.
 To configure a Sandbox, specify a repo and the correct parameters for your Sandbox.
-Inputs and variables, either inline in the sandbox.toml or a tfvars file, can be used to configure the Sandbox, and these are passed to the Terraform code that is run by the Sandbox.
-You can configure Sandboxes to use either a public repo (using a public_repo block) or a private GitHub repo (using a connected_repo block).
+Inputs and variables, are entered both inline in the sandbox.toml and also the tfvars file - to configure the Sandbox, and these are passed to the Terraform code that is run by the Sandbox.
+You can configure Sandboxes to use either a public repo (using a public_repo block) such as Nuon’s public repository of AWS and Azure sandboxes - or a private GitHub repo (using a connected_repo block).
 Read more about VCS configuration here.

 sandbox.toml